psullus/machine-learning/capstone/report/report.md

 It calculates the posterior probability of a certain event A to occur given some probabilities of prior events.

-P(A?R)=(P(R?A)P(A))/(P(R))
+P(A|R)=(P(R|A)P(A))/(P(R))

 P(A):		Prior probability of a class.
 P(R|A):	Likelihood the probability of predictor given class.
 P(R):		Prior probability pf predictor.
 P(A|R):	Posterior probability of class A given the predictor R.

 ### Step to preform

 To use the Naïve Bayes algorithm to solve classification problems like deciding if text is positive or negative.

- Gather the data (we will use Sentiment140 dataset).
+* Gather the data (we will use Sentiment140 dataset).
- Convert the dataset into a frequency table.
+* Convert the dataset into a frequency table.
- Find the probabilities of the events to occur.
+* Find the probabilities of the events to occur.
- Computes the posterior probability of each class.
+* Computes the posterior probability of each class.
- The class with the highest posterior probability is the prediction.
+* The class with the highest posterior probability is the prediction.

 ### Strengths & Weaknesses

-Strengths:
+__Strengths:__
- Easy and quick to implement.
+* Easy and quick to implement.
- If the conditional independence holds then it will converge quickly.
+* If the conditional independence holds then it will converge quickly.
- Need less training data.
+* Need less training data.
- Scalable.
+* Scalable.
- Not sensitive to irrelevant features.
+* Not sensitive to irrelevant features.

-Weaknesses:
+__Weaknesses:__
- The naïve assumption of independent features is unlikely in the real world.
+* The naïve assumption of independent features is unlikely in the real world.

 ### Implementation